Essential Itinerary For Short Trips

 Day 7- Learn about tea at a plantation in Nuwara Eliya

-Leaving Kandy, we continue our Things to Do Tour to the southern tea region.
+Leaving Kandy, we continue our Must-See Tour to the southern tea region.
 Did you know Sri Lanka is the world's fourth-largest tea producer?
 Visiting a tea estate and a tea factory is a quintessential Sri Lanka must-do.
 Nuwara Eliya is a perfect place for the trip.
 Charmingly called the "Little England of Sri Lanka," Nuwara Eliya resides in the colder hill country perpetually covered with blankets of mist.
 Nuwara Eliya has been the capital of Sri Lanka's tea industry since the early 19th century.
 Central Sri Lanka, with its plentiful rain and humid but cool temperature, provides an ideal climate for high-quality tea.

 When in Nuwara Eliya, you start your morning with a fresh cup of brewed tea and a spectacular view.
 No matter where you look, endless waves of bright green leaves cover rolling hills.
 Nuwara Eliya's centuries-old tea estates and tea factories offer you the complete tea experience.
 You can see the entire tea making process, from plucking fresh tea leaves to packaging the tea.
 You can also interact with local tea pluckers, some of whom get genuinely excited seeing a traveler from far away land.